 Concentrations of Credit Risk.
 Cash, cash equivalents, marketable securities, and trade receivables are financial instruments which potentially subject us to concentrations of credit risk.
 The estimated fair value of financial instruments approximates the carrying value based on available market information.
-We primarily invest our excess available funds in debt securities and, by policy, limit the amount of credit exposure to any one issuer and to any one type of investment, other than securities issued or guaranteed by the U.S. government and money market funds that meet certain guidelines.
+By policy, we invest our excess available funds primarily in U.S. government debt securities which are securities issued or guaranteed by the U.S. government and money market funds that meet certain guidelines, which limits exposure to potential credit losses.
 Our receivables mainly relate to our product sales and collaborative agreements with pharmaceutical companies.
 We have not experienced any significant credit losses on cash, cash equivalents, marketable securities, or trade receivables to date and do not require collateral on receivables.

 Current Expected Credit Losses.
-Effective January 1, 2020, financial assets measured at amortized cost are assessed for future expected credit losses under guidance within ASC 326, Financial Instruments - Credit Losses, to determine if application of an expected credit losses reserve is necessary.
+Financial assets measured at amortized cost are assessed for future expected credit losses under guidance within ASC 326, Financial Instruments - Credit Losses, to determine if application of an expected credit losses reserve is necessary.
 On a quarterly basis, receivables that resulted from revenue transactions within the scope of ASC 606 and recognized on an amortized cost basis are reviewed on a customer-level basis to analyze expectations of future collections based upon past history of collections, payment, aging of receivables and viability of the customer to continue payment, as well as estimates of future economic conditions.
 Receivables generally consist of two types: receivables from collaborative agreements, including milestones, reimbursements for agreed-upon activities and sales royalties; and receivables from customer product sales.
 Collaborative agreement receivables are closely monitored relationships with select, reputable industry peers.
 Collection of receivables is assessed within each collaborative partnership on a quarterly basis, including evaluation of each entity's credit quality, financial health and past history of payment.
 Customer product sales receivables are independently evaluated on a monthly basis, on which unusual items or aged receivables are closely monitored for signs of credit deterioration, or indications of payment refusal.
 Customer product sales are with specialty pharmaceutical distributors, wholesalers, and certain public and private institutions, some of which whose financial obligations are funded by various government agencies.
-These receivables are assessed for signs of credit deterioration and in the Company's sales history and future expectations of economic conditions, there are minimal instances of bad debts or uncollected receivables.